| |

 Honoring National Nurses Week With Lessons That Lighten the Load

-National Nurses Week (May 6 to 12) is a special time to celebrate the heart and hard work of nurses everywhere.
-While most family caregivers don’t have formal training, they do share something deeply important with nurses: a calling to care.
+National Nurses Week runs May 6 to 12 each year.
+It’s a time to honor the hard work, compassion, and dedication nurses bring to their patients every single day.
+While most family caregivers don’t have formal training, they share something deeply important with nurses: a calling to care.

-The 2025 National Nurses Week theme is “The Power of Nurses™.”
+The 2026 American Nurses Association theme for National Nurses Week is “The Power of Nurses™.”

 As we honor nurses this week, let’s also reflect on what family caregivers can learn from them.
-Nurses have powerful skills — not just in medicine and health care, but in managing stress, staying grounded and giving care with calm confidence.
-And the good news?
+In my opinion, nurses have powerful skills — not just in medicine and health care, but in managing stress, staying grounded and giving care with calm confidence.
 These are skills us family caregivers can learn too.

-Here are five remarkable lessons you can carry into your own caregiving journey.
+Here are five remarkable lessons you can carry into your own caregiving.

 1. Stay calm by creating a care routine.